Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 In the top two rows the outflowing (radial velocity with respect to galaxy center, $v_r > 0$) particles are denoted as red, and the inflowing ($v_r < 0$) as black.
 The first row shows the positions of all the gas particles within the projected volume, and the second row depicts the velocity vectors of $10 \%$ outflowing gas particles and $10 \%$ inflowing gas.
 The number fraction of outflowing ($f_{\rm out}$) and inflowing ($f_{\rm in}$) gas are written in the top-left corner of the second row panels.
 Within this $(200 h^{-1}$ kpc$)^3$ projected volume, in runs NWt, RVWat and RVWbt, about half of the gas is inflowing and the other half outflowing.
 While in run CWt more gas $(64 \%)$ is undergoing infall than outflow $(36 \%)$.
-These fractions in run CWt are similar to the result by \citet{Shen12} who found that in the {\it Eris2} zoom-in simulation, the CGM of a Milky Way-type galaxy at $z \sim 3$ has about one third of all the gas within the virial radius as outflowing.
+This is likely because of fall-back of gas which was kicked outward at earlier epochs, but did not escape the halo potential, and is infalling back.
+The in/out flow fractions in run CWt are similar to the result by \citet{Shen12} who found that in the {\it Eris2} zoom-in simulation, the CGM of a Milky Way-type galaxy at $z \sim 3$ has about one third of all the gas within the virial radius as outflowing.
 In our Fig.~\ref{fig-XYplane-Pos-Vel-rho-ZC}, the inflow is overplotted on the outflow in the first row depicting a prominence of black points over red at the center, and vice versa in the second row showing a prominence of red points over black; this demonstrates the mixture of gas dynamics (i.e. contains both inflow and outflow) in the central $20 - 30$ kpc regions.

 The outflow is not well-structured in the no-wind (NWt) and the low-velocity wind model (RVWbt) cases, some gas escaping along the direction of least resistance through a low-density void in the bottom-right half.
 In run CWt most of the outflowing gas lies inside $r < 50$ kpc, because here the wind kick velocity $v_w = 400$ km/s is not enough to drive the outflow to larger distances; the strong gravitational potential of the halo causes the gas to fall back inward also resulting in a higher inflow fraction in this run.
 The radially-varying subgrid wind velocity $v_w(r)$ of Eq.~\ref{eq-vSteidel} in run RVWat produces a well-developed gas outflow propagating perpendicular to the galaxy disk, escaping to $r > 100$ kpc from the center, seen as the red arrows along top-right and bottom-left in the 3rd panel of the 2nd row.